face0b1101/bng36-wgs84-conversion/README.md

 ```

 The application will start on `http://127.0.0.1:8000`.
 You can access the API documentation and try out the API by navigating to `http://127.0.0.1:8000/docs`.

+There is also a notebook, `test.ipynb`, that you can use to test the API.

 ### API Endpoints